Safer Recruitment and Managing Allegations

 These procedures should be applied for anyone employed within the Darlington locality, if it comes to our attention that a person is employed outside of the Darlington area the relevant DO should be notified.

-Darlington Borough Council has appointed two Designated Officers who are:
+Darlington Borough Council has appointed a Designated Officer who is:

 Further Guidance and Information

 Guidance for Staff Facing an Allegation [PDF Document]

 Procedure and Practice Guidance for Managing Allegations [PDF Document]